marlowzhao/marlowzhao/README.md

 - 💬 Ask me about Ruby, OOP, Rails
 - 📫 How to reach me: marlowzhao@163.com
 - 😄 Pronouns: ...
-- ⚡ Other facts: forever a language student and translator, half-arse photographer, interested in post-war history, -->
+- ⚡ Other facts: forever a language student and translator, half-arse photographer, interested in post-war history
-Languages and Tools